 Ways to improvise with gardening supplies during lockdown

 Seeds tend to come in pretty large quantities per packet, and the chances are you won’t be sowing them all this year, so if you can share them safely with local gardeners that’s great.
-This is one of the many great tips being shared by The 3 Growbags in their #DigYourOwnaForCorona campaign which you might like to check out.

 Do you have a neighbourhood group setup on social media?
 This is a great way to share and swap seeds and plants locally; obviously this needs to be done in accordance with isolation and lockdown guidelines, so always suggest that things are left on doorsteps rather than handed over in person.